tomas-fryza/esp-micropython/README.md

     >>> led.off()
     ```

-    Test some other usefull commands from [Quick reference for the ESP32](https://docs.micropython.org/en/latest/esp32/quickref.html):
+    Test some other useful commands from [Quick reference for the ESP32](https://docs.micropython.org/en/latest/esp32/quickref.html):

     ```python
     # Get the current frequency of the CPU